choudharysagar/SFDC_DebugLogsChecker/README.md

-A Simple Lightning Component which help us to check debug logs directly from your Salesforce Application :)
+A simple **Lightning Component** which help us to monitor debug logs directly from your Salesforce Application :)